Hearing Tests throughout Kansas and Kansas City

 FIND A SOLUTION

-If any red flags come up during the testing, our professionals may refer you to an appropriate specialist, and will coordinate care with your Primary Care Physician. .
+If any red flags come up during the exam, our professionals may refer you to an appropriate specialist, and will coordinate care with your Primary Care Physician. .

 If hearing aids are indicated, we will recommend solutions that fit your unique lifestyle, hearing loss and budget.
 If appropriate, we will also discuss ways to best protect your ears from damaging sounds.
 A Hearing Aid Evaluation appointment may be scheduled